 The Harmful Algae Monitoring Program (HAMP) started in 1999 on the impetus of BC salmon farming companies, who had started losing fish to harmful algal blooms almost as soon as they started aquaculture operations in the area.
 The program was initiated under the aegis of Fisheries and Oceans Canada, and developed by Dr JNC ‘Ian’ Whyte and Nicky Haigh.
-Since 2004 HAMP has been run independently by Nicky Haigh and Microthalassia / Nixy Consulting.
-HAMP is totally funded by the participant BC salmon aquaculture companies.
+Since 2004 HAMP has been run independently by Nicky Haigh and Microthalassia.
+Jay Pudota acquired the company in 2019 through Samudra Environmental Consulting based in Campbell river, BC.

 HAMP has a triple mandate: regular monitoring of selected sites near or at salmon farms with collection of phytoplankton and environmental data; real-time monitoring of fish-killing blooms, and identification of causative species in support of salmon aquaculture companies; and education of farm personnel on sampling and identification of marine phytoplankton, especially those species that have been seen to be harmful to local fish.